 NASCAR has come a long way since it was founded in 1947.
 Many of the innovations in the sport have been technical improvements to the cars and tracks, making NASCAR racing safe without compromising excitement.
 One of the biggest innovations is the Car of Tomorrow, known as the COT.
 The Car of Tomorrow is a universal car that NASCAR hopes will eventually yield safer, more competitive and less expensive racing.
 This chart summarizes the specs of the Car of Tomorrow.
 Teams used the newly designed race car for 16 events in the 2007 NASCAR Nextel Cup Series.
 In 2008, it will be used at all events.

 While some fans feel the Car of Tomorrow is too big of a change for the sport, just consider what Red Byron, who won the first NASCAR Strictly Stock championship in 1949 driving an Oldsmobile coupe, would say about today's cars, drivers and tracks.
 No doubt he would hardly recognize the equipment, although he would be quite familiar with the hallmarks of NASCAR -- adventure, thrills and excitement -- that won't ever change.

-To learn more about NASCAR, check out the links on the next page.
+To learn more about NASCAR, check out the links below.

 Related HowStuffWorks Articles

 More Great Links

 - Fielden, Greg.
 "NASCAR: Races, Tracks & Superstars."
 Publications International, Ltd., 2007.